Class Dashboard and Class Home Page for Instructors

 Students can submit completed assignments by either uploading a file or providing a URL to their completed work (such as on their Google Drive).

 Students can send you questions about an assignment using the “Comment” option, and you can comment on their submitted work.
-Comments will be sent as an email to the student, their parents, and you.
+Comments will be sent as an email to the student, their parents, guardians, and caregivers, and you.

 Helpful hint: When you click “Save and Add,” Homeschool-Life saves the current information and then pre-populates the fields of a new form with the information from the one you just saved, which can be confusing but is intended to reduce your workload (on the assumption that assignments are often quite similar).